 • correcting programming errors; and

 In all cases, the copy must be made from a legitimate, not infringing, copy of the program.
 The copy must be made by or on behalf of the owner or licensee of the legitimate copy.
 The right to make copies in the normal course of running the program can be excluded by the licence granted by the copyright owner, but the right to copy for the other purposes cannot.

 Reading or reciting in public (or broadcasting a reading or recital of) an extract of reasonable length from a published literary or dramatic work does not infringe copyright in that work.
 Sufficient acknowledgement must be made to avoid infringement.
 The term “reasonable length” is not defined in the Copyright Act.

 Making a picture, photograph, film or television broadcast of a building, or of a sculpture that is in a public place, does not infringe copyright.
-If this were not the case, it would be almost impossible to take a street photograph without breaching copyright.
 However any artwork on a building (such as a mural or street art) cannot be copied other than as part of a picture of the building itself.

 An artist using elements from their earlier work does not infringe copyright in the earlier work (which may have been assigned to another person) provided that the artist does not repeat or imitate the main design of the earlier work.
 This is quite a narrow exception, so artists should be extremely careful when assigning copyright in their work.

 There are detailed provisions in the Copyright Act (pt IVA) authorising limited copying of copyright works by libraries and archives (for preservation or research) free of charge.
 Educational institutions are also authorised to undertake limited copying, subject to licence fees payable to collecting societies (e.g. the Copyright Agency and Screenrights; see “Contacts”).